Deep Learning for Two-Stage Robust Integer Optimization: Machine Learning Details

-This section reports the hyperparameters for the neural networks for each problem.
-For both problems, we have the same architecture with slightly different hyperparameters.
+Table~\ref{tab:ml_params} reports the hyperparameters for each problem.
 As the objective of \method{} is to enable efficient optimization, we train small networks that can achieve a low mean absolute error value to ensure that the main and adversarial problems are tractable.
 For this reason, no systematic hyperparameter tuning was done.
 Hyperparameter optimization would likely only further improve the already strong numerical results.
 For both problems, we train a model for 500 epochs and compute the mean absolute error on a validation set every 10 epochs.
 We then use the model with the lowest reported mean absolute validation error during training for evaluation.
+As facility location has value and feasibility prediction, we first train the model for 250 epochs, then fix the first-stage and scenario embedding networks, i.e., $\Phi_1,\Phi_2, \Phi_3, \Phi_4, \Phi_3^o, \Phi_4^o$, and only update the parameters for the value and feasibility networks $\Phi_5$ and $\Phi_6$.